EricMFink/PRcasebook/Chapters/Part1.md

 date: Fall Term 2022
 title: Professional Responsibility

-chapter: Law as a Profession
+Part: Introduction

 author: Eric M. Fink
 publisher: Elon University School of Law

+bibliography: '../assets/bibliography/PRCasebook.yaml'
+csl: '../assets/bibliography/casebook.csl'
+citation-abbreviations: '../assets/bibliography/casebook-abbrevs.json'

 output:
   pdf_document:
     template: casebook.tex
-    path: ../PDF/LawAsProfession.pdf
+    path: ../PDF/Part1.pdf
     pandoc_args: []

 ---
+\chapter{Law as a Profession}

 # Professions and Professionalism

-\reading{Work, Jurisdiction, and Competition}{Andrew Abbott}{The System of Professions}[^5429]
+\reading{Work, Jurisdiction, and Competition}{Andrew Abbott}{\itshape{The System of Professions}}

-[^5429]: @abbottSystemProfessionsEssay1988, PAGES

-[ … ] Each profession is bound to a set of tasks by ties of jurisdiction, the strengths and weaknesses of these ties being established in the processes of actual professional work.
+Each profession is bound to a set of tasks by ties of jurisdiction, the strengths and weaknesses of these ties being established in the processes of actual professional work.
 Since none of these links is absolute or permanent, the professions make up an interacting system, an ecology.
 Professions compete within this system, and a profession's success reflects as much the situations of its competitors and the system structure as it does the professions own efforts.
-From time to time, tasks are created, abolished, or reshaped by external forces, with consequent jostling and readjustment within the system of professions. [ … ]
+From time to time, tasks are created, abolished, or reshaped by external forces, with consequent jostling and readjustment within the system of professions.

 [ … ]